There’s a new light in Yellowknife’s winter festival scene and it’s shining as brightly as the Aurora.

 The festival also brings together some of the best chefs in Yellowknife for an evening event called “Taste of the North” where you’ll have a chance to sample traditional Indigenous food with a modern touch.
 The week will wind up with a truly spectacular Gala Fashion Show featuring local Indigenous designers and artists, and a chance to win a trip for two to Frontier Lodge, the newest Indigenous-owned fishing lodge in the NWT.

 With a unique combination of food, dancing, science, arts, and stories, the Naka Festival has something for everyone.
 Let it be your springboard to learning about Indigenous cultures in the Northwest Territories and all things Aurora.
-Below you’ll find a link to the schedule that gives you a brief glimpse into the NAKA activities.
-Be sure to check the schedule and get your tickets early before they sell out!
+Be sure to check out all the Naka Festival has to offer.